aaacrophobia/edx-documentation/en_us/install_operations/source/configuration/enable_discussion_notifications.rst

 You can set up notifications that learners receive the first time that anyone adds a response to a discussion post that they have made.

-For more information, see :ref:`opencoursestaff:ADD_REFERENCE` and :ref:`openlearners:ADD_REFERENCE`.
+For more information, including the text of the discussion notification message, see :ref:`opencoursestaff:Automatic Email` and :ref:`openlearners:Receiving Discussion Notifications`.

 .. contents::
    :depth: 1